Honda Prelude: Second generation (AB/BA1/2/3/6/BB; 1982)

 In Japan, the Prelude was one of the key models sold at Japanese Honda dealership sales channels, called Honda Verno, which offered performance-oriented products.
-All Honda Verno products, like the Vigor, initially shared the concealed headlights introduced with this generation Prelude that would help identify "sports" products from Honda in Japan however, the approach was short-lived.
+All Honda Verno products, like the Vigor, initially shared the concealed headlights introduced with this generation Prelude that would help identify "sports" products from Honda in Japan.
+The approach was short-lived, however.
 The model with the 2.0 liter engine was regarded as the top level car in Japan because Japanese buyers were liable for a higher annual road tax over the car with the 1.8 liter engine.
 The Japanese 1.8 had CVCC and claimed 125 PS, considerably more than export models.

 When the 2-liter 16-valve DOHC engine came out the hood had to be slightly modified since the larger engine could not fit under the original hood.
 The original 1.8-liter engine was developed specifically for the Prelude to allow a low hoodline, even tilting the engine backward to make it lower yet.
 The European version also saw slight modifications to the rear lights and revised front and rear bumpers which were now color-matched.
 Due to the fairly low weight of the car (1025 kg) and high power (the 16-valve engine produced 160 PS in Japanese trim), the car was relatively nimble in comparison to its competitors, which most Preludes had not been up to that time.